 The idea for the project first occurred to me a decade or so ago, when I was considering what had transpired in Portland up to that point.
 Since arriving in 1989, I had observed the evolution of beer here.
 I thought there was a pretty good story there, but had no idea I would be the one telling it.

 The 2007 OPB documentary, Beervana, reinforced my thoughts.
 Written and produced by Beth Harrington, Beervana provides a short but sweet video snapshot of Portland's beer history.
-This is "must see" TV and it reruns occasionally or you can watch it online here.
+For many years, the video could be streamed through OPB/PBS.
+That appears to no longer be the case.
+However, you may be able to find it on You Tube.
+Search "Beervana documentary."
 Very good stuff.

 My opportunity to write Portland's beer history presented itself a few years later.
 I had worked in corporate communications and marketing for many years prior to the crash of 2008.
-For someone of my experience and age, that work effectively evaporated in the downturn.
-By 2011, I was looking for a way to use my talents outside the corporate setting.
+For someone of my experience and age, that work effectively ended in the downturn.
+By 2011, I was looking for a way to use my skills outside the corporate setting.
 That led to freelance writing, this blog and, eventually, the book project.

 Portland Beer is, by design, written for a general audience.
 The publisher wanted a book that would appeal to a wide range of people interested in Portland and beer.
 The result is a book of around 160 pages, including a color photo insert.
 Some might quibble with that.
 A book written for the beer geek crowd would likely be twice that length.
 But the prospective geek audience would be much smaller.
 Thus, the publisher's requirement.